The Phoenix Files

 The Phoenix Files is a young adult science fiction adventure series written by Australian author Chris Morphew.
 The series consists of six books: Arrival, Contact, Mutation, Underground, Fallout and Doomsday, the latest being released in Australia on 1 June 2013.
 A US release followed on 1 July 2013.
 The books have been well received by critics and gained praise from authors including Michael Grant and have sold thousands of copies in Australia.

 The Phoenix Files series was released in the UK from September 2011.
 As of 2016 the books are published in three volumes: Man in the Shadows, Blood in the Ashes and Life in the Flames.

+Chris Morphew has a YouTube channel where his most popular videos are reviews of breakfast cereals.

 Plot overview

 Arrival

 Arrival is told from Luke Hunter's point of view, as he and his recently divorced mother, Emily, move into Phoenix, a town run by the hugely powerful Shackleton Cooperative.
 Luke discovers that, in Phoenix, they have no access to phones, the internet and or to cars.
 Emily is impressed; but Luke is suspicious.
 After they meet Peter Weir, one of the first of Phoenix's citizens and Jordan Burke, Peter's love interest who clearly does not love him back, they discover the town is plotting to wipe out the entire earth.
 When they discover the town's airport is shut down, Time magazine issues have been published months in advance before their release and Phoenix is trapped behind a large wall – and the outside is a barren wasteland, the protagonists discover the plot is indeed real.
 The final sentence in the novel reveals a ringing mobile phone in the town square.